Sara Little Turnbull: Independent Design Consultant

+Educational career and contributions

 Center for Design Research

+Sara's goal was to "demystify design" increase its accessibility to all populations not just the elite.
+Her work has always been about the end-user, which let her to create her own laboratory so others could use her tools.
+The Laboratory tracks change internationally, collection articles since the 1950s and including topics in more than 375 areas including, education, healthcare, aging, sexuality, food and nutrition, housing, politics, and culture.
+Little used this information to fuel her design concepts.
+"The quality of life of a people dictates what they design, what they make," she said.
+"It's a reflection of life itself."

-In 1971, she established the Center for Design Research at the Tacoma Art Museum in Washington State to archive and display her collection of over 3500 artifacts gathered during her travels.
+In 1971, she established the Center for Design Research at the Tacoma Art Museum in Washington State to archive and display her collection of over 3,500 artifacts gathered during her travels.
 The study collection includes body coverings and accessories, food preparation and dining implements, textiles, fine and folk art, much of which had influenced her concepts for domestic product design.
 These artifacts were used for her own inspiration as a part of her design methodology.
 The collection was deaccessioned from the Tacoma Art Museum in 2003 and has been re-established in Seattle, WA as the Sara Little Turnbull Center for Design Institute, focused on educating the public on design, and design scholarship for women.

 Process of Change: Laboratory for Innovation and Design

 In 1988, Little founded and, for the next 18 years, directed the Process of Change: Laboratory for Innovation and Design at the Stanford Graduate School of Business.
-The Laboratory tracks change internationally, in more than 375 areas including, education, healthcare, aging, sexuality, food and nutrition, housing, politics, and culture.
-Little used this information to fuel her design concepts.
-"The quality of life of a people dictates what they design, what they make," she said.
-"It's a reflection of life itself."

 In her work with students at Stanford, Little continually emphasized digging deep into the "why" of a product before leaping into the "how," in order to avoid designing products that only addressed superficial symptoms rather than the deeper need.
 Sara stated: “The designer is the conscience of the company.
 We can't expect anyone else to fill this role.
 That’s why the Process of Change Laboratory delineated the need to know more.
 Design requires a background of scholarship, otherwise, it remains a visual trick.”

+On Sara’s passing in 2015, an educational, non-profit called the Sara Little Turnbull Center for Design Institute was created with her collections and a mission to educate the public about design.
+Now located in Seattle, Washington, it is open to visit by appointment.